-9.3.3 Assistance to Underperformed Students
+9.3.4 Assistance to Underperformed Students

-- 9.3.3.1 The Registry will notify the Programme Directors of students who have received Academic Warning or who are on Academic Probation.
-The Programme Director will take appropriate follow-up actions, including meeting the student in person and to render advice in terms of study plan, reduction of study load in the subsequent semester, continuation of study and/or other personal needs, or with the consent of the student, make referrals for appropriate professional advice, with a view to ensuring two-way communication with the student and helping the student to improve his/her academic performance. - 9.3.3.2 Students who are given Academic Warning or on Academic Probation are strongly advised to reduce his/her study load in the subsequent semester.
+- 9.3.4.1 The Registry will notify the Programme Directors of students who have received Academic Warning or who are on Academic Probation.
+The Programme Director will take appropriate follow-up actions, including meeting the student in person and to render advice in terms of study plan, reduction of study load in the subsequent semester, and/or other personal needs, or with the consent of the student, make referrals for appropriate professional advice, with a view to ensuring two-way communication with the student and helping the student to improve his/her academic performance. - 9.3.4.2 For potential discontinuation cases, student will have to meet the Programme Director to discuss his/her study plan.
+If the student is recommended to continue his/her study at the University, the Programme Director has to provide justifications in the Postconsultation Report with conditions, if any, to be fulfilled by the student concerned. - 9.3.4.3 For cases that warrant discontinuation after consulting relevant Schools/Departments/Programme Directors, they will be presented to the University Examinations and Assessment Committee (UEAC) for deliberation and endorsement. - 9.3.4.4 The endorsed list of discontinued students will have to be submitted by UEAC to the Academic Board (AB) for approval. - 9.3.4.5 Discontinued students in general will not be admitted to the University to study the same programme within the following academic year.

-9.3.4 Discontinuation of Study (resulting from Unsatisfactory Academic Performance)

-- 9.3.4.1 The University may request a student to discontinue his/her study if his/her cumulative GPA is below 1.0 for two consecutive semesters. - 9.3.4.2 Students with marginal academic performance will have to meet the Programme Director to discuss his/ her study plan.
-If the student is recommended to continue his/her study at the University, the Programme Director has to provide justifications in the Post-consultation Report with conditions, if any, to be fulfilled by the student concerned. - 9.3.4.3 For cases that warrant discontinuation after consulting relevant departments, they will be presented to the University Examinations and Assessment Committee

-(UEAC) for deliberation and endorsement.

-- 9.3.4.4 The endorsed list of discontinued students will have to be submitted by UEAC to the Academic Board (AB) for approval. - 9.3.4.5 Discontinued students in general will not be admitted to the University to study the same programme within the following academic year.